 But, “Why be careful?” you ask?

-Every bird feeder, bird house and birding accessory should come with the warning:
+All bird supplies, including bird feeders and houses should come with the warning:

 “Wild bird feeding can be addictive!”

-you will have problems from time to time to resolve.
-You may have found our site because you were looking for solutions to a problem.
+You will have problems from time to time to resolve.
+You may have found this site because you were looking for solutions to a problem.
 We will help you with that and help you to enjoy this wonderful hobby.

 √ What to look for in bird feeders?